vryy/4C/CONTRIBUTING.md

    * Be sure you choose:
       * source branch: `<branchName>`
       * target branch: `master`
    * On the new merge request creation page, select a merge request template from the dropdown menu to pre-populate the *Description* field with some text.
-Follow the instructions in that template to give as much information as you can such that the merge request can be reviewed and accepted as soon as it is practicable.
+Follow the instructions in that template to give as much information as you can such that the merge request can be reviewed and merged as soon as it is practicable.
-   * To notify others about your merge request, @mention possible reviewers, affected teams, and other interested parties in the *Interested Parties / Possible Reviewers* section of the *Description* field.
-   * Assign an available reviewer from the @baci/baci_maintainer group who will take care of the reviewing/merging process (Members of the @baci/baci_maintainer group do not assign themselves).

    > **Note** Do not create the merge request by clicking on the button *Create merge request* in your issue (creates a new branch).

+   * To notify others about your merge request, @mention affected teams and other interested parties in the *Interested Parties / Possible Reviewers* section of the *Description* field.
+This can be used to notify affected code owners in order to request their review and (required) approval.
+   * Assign the MR to yourself, as you are probably the person that will work the most on this MR.

 * Trigger the execution of the test suite manually:
    * Go to BACI's [CI/CD](https://gitlab.lrz.de/baci/baci/pipelines) page and select `Run Pipeline`
    * Select your branch `<branchName>` and start the pipeline
    * A manually triggered pipeline has to pass on the `feature` branch at least once.
-For subsequent minor changes on the `feature` branch, the selected reviewer and the affected developer can agree to reduce the additional testing scope.
+For subsequent minor changes on the `feature` branch, the reviewers and the MR author can agree to reduce the additional testing scope.
    > **Note** This pipeline tests only the standard BACI release configuration for workstations (Not included is testing of the debug version, cluster configurations, ...).
 In contrast to that, all configurations are tested once a day by the @baci_test_bot.
 These additional BACI configurations can be tested by setting appropriate variables if desired.

 [↑ Contents](#contents)